neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 # **Text Generation Pipelines**

-This user guide describes how to run inference of text generation models with DeepSparse.
+This user guide explains how to run inference of text generation models with DeepSparse.

 ## **Installation**